tweag/topiary/README.md

 `topiary visualise` converts the input's Tree-sitter parse tree to a graph representation in the selected format.
 By default, Topiary outputs a DOT file, which can be rendered using a visualisation tool such as the Graphviz suite.
-For example, using Graphviz's `dot`: `topiary visualise input.ocaml | dot -Tpng -ooutput.png`.
+For example, using Graphviz's `dot`: `topiary visualise input.ocaml | dot -T png -o output.png`.

 <!-- DO NOT REMOVE THE "usage" COMMENTS -->
 <!-- usage:start:visualise -->